 The first step was to use a grinder to remove as much of the finish as possible without damaging the wood.
 This tool has a 60-grit pad on it; that’s basically gravel glued to a circular disk!
 It makes quick work of anything, but you do have to be careful not to go too deep.

-Because the grinder did leave swirly circles in the wood, we went back over the entire surface with a palm sander and 80-grit paper.
-This was just enough to even out the surface, revealing a really beautiful pine surface…exactly what I didn’t want.
+Because the grinder did leave swirly circles in the wood, we went back over the entire surface with a palm sander and 80 medium grit paper.
+This was just enough to even out the surface, revealing a really beautiful pine surface.
+Not exactly what we wanted.

 With no other choice, we flipped the base on top of the over-turned top to use as a workspace and started over.
 This was MUCH more tedious and difficult since we had curves, crevices, and sharp stops.

-There were, indeed, areas that had to be hand sanded and remained darker than the bare pine.
+There were, indeed, areas that needed a hand sander with grit sandpaper and remained darker than the bare pine.
 However, this actually added some character in the end.

 You get an idea of the variance in the surfaces.
 We also had to be mindful of the fact that we were working upside down; what we couldn’t see as we sanded would be easily seen when the table was flipped over.